 This unique texturing technique makes the floors look weathered while still adding a hint of freshness.
 It gives the wood a rustic look and feel that can enhance the aesthetic of the entire interior space.
 This classy wooden look has been popular for quite some time and will continue to be in the coming years.

 Wirebrushed lies between hand-scraped and distressed wood flooring, giving a rustic and unique finish with more subdued and streamlined texturing.
 Even though the trend is leaning towards imperfections and characters, these floors will stay in trend in the foreseeable future.

 Distressed Wood Floors

 Distressed wood adds a unique character to the floor, whether the texturing comes from a factory or a real aged lumbar.
-The rustic look instantly transforms the space to make it look more cozy, which appeals to a younger consumer base.
+The rustic look instantly transforms the space to make it look cozier, which appeals to a younger consumer base.